emtee40/ocaml-dkml/contributors/doc/CommandReference.rst

       - ``windows_arm64``
       - ``windows_arm32``

       The compiler probing is done when with-dkml is compiled.
-During Diskuv OCaml installation on Windows a ``with-dkml`` will be placed on the PATH; that will use the Visual Studio compiler detected at installation time.
+During DkML installation on Windows a ``with-dkml`` will be placed on the PATH; that will use the Visual Studio compiler detected at installation time.

+      ``DKML_TARGET_ABI`` is the target C compiler of the native findlib toolchain.
+      However, we might have multiple findlib cross-compiler toolchains (``dune -x android_xxx``) which are targets of different C compilers; ``DKML_TARGET_ABI`` does not specify any of the cross-compiler toolchains.

       .. note::

          An :ref:`SDK Project <SDKProjects>` supports cross-compilation and can have many ``with-dkml`` binaries.
 Any